Drk-codey/meal_recipes/README.md

 # meal_recipes
-Project for a recipe website on odins using HTML and CSS
+This project for a recipe website that showcases a delightful collection of recipes for varoius cuisines and occasions built using HTML and CSS.